 Yet, nowadays, it seems that most impasto works of art are created with the use of the palette knife.
 A simple tool, the knife is constructed of a metal blade attached to an ergonomic wooden handle.
 Its primary function has always been to mix paints on the palette, but now artists are recasting the tool as the star of the show.
 And, because of its rising popularity, the tool is available in a variety of sizes and shapes and can be found in art stores in Sydney and online.

-There are even workshops taught in person through Classbento, in which students can gather under the tutelage of Sydney-based artist, Jacqueline Molina.
-The classes cover the fundamentals of abstract painting and explore various techniques and tricks to encourage experimentation and growth.
+There are even workshops taught in person throughout Sydney, including this textured paint and sip class with Sydney Creative in Redfern.
+This class covers the fundamentals of textured painting and explores various techniques and tricks to encourage experimentation and growth.